 Reducing Water Usage

 * Save water by not putting it down the drain when you can put it to other use, like watering plants or rising something off

 * Next time you pot up or transplant houseplants, use Zeba Quench to reduce watering and improve the health of your plants

-* Save water by not let the water run when it doesn’t need to
+* Save water by not letting the water run when it doesn’t need to

-* Consider starting a compost pile instead of using a garbage disposal, which requires water.
-This will also improve your garden soil, perhaps holding water better – an additional way this can save water
+* Use a compost can and pile instead of using a garbage disposal, which requires water.
+This will also improve your garden soil, likely holding water better – an additional way this can save water

 * Save water by getting low-flow toilets.
-Or for a far less expensive solution, get a dual-flow toilet adapter.
+Or get an adapter for your current toilet.

 * Don’t let water run while you are brushing your teeth or shaving

 * Get a low-flow showerhead.
 We have them very strong shower water pressure